pixelEDI/TikTok-Projects/14_TimeTrackingWithRFIDandMQTT/readme.md

 * Install node-red-contrib-filesystem in Node-Red
 * According to the WEB Api from TimeTagger the Client has to deal with the start of a task.
-* The CheckIn/start of a Task will be safed in a TXT-File.
+* The CheckIn/start a Task a TXT-File will be used.
     * if no File exists, a JSON according to the specs from timetagger will be safed.
     * If a File exists, a HTTP PUT will be send to the API and the Record will be insert into TimeTagger.
 After that - the TXT File will be deleted.